letolabs/letolabs.github.com/_posts/2012-09-18-quantifying-for-fun-and-profit.md

-TLDR: With the help of [Beeminder](http://beeminder.com) and the excellent personal trainer [Josh Sabraw](http://pdxtraining.com), I've lost 27 pounds and continue on a downward trend.
+TLDR: With the help of [Beeminder](http://beeminder.com) and the excellent personal trainer [Josh Sabraw of Form and Fitness](http://pdxtraining.com), I've lost 27 pounds and continue on a downward trend.

 <img src="https://www.beeminder.com/dukeleto/goals/weight/graph?style=hist">

-* What is Beeminder?
+## What is Beeminder?

 Many years ago I read the [Hacker's Diet](http://www.fourmilab.ch/hackdiet/www/hackdiet.html) and learned many things, but the most important was the concept of a "trend".
 The corollary of